dskarbrevik/w266-assignments-local/README.md

 # w266-assignments-local
-notebooks adapted for use with python3
+"materials" notebooks from w266 adapted to work for python3 (notebooks and supporting python files have been tweaked a little).
+I'm going to try and keep this up to date as more materials get uploaded to the main w266 course repo.